-The Post-Synthesis Hierarchical View (Hierarchical NLV) is a hierarchical view of the netlist after synthesis and after technology mapping to the Microsemi FPGA technology.
-Click the Hierarchical NLV button to display this view.
-Chip Planner loads the netlist into the system memory and displays it in the Floorplanner View window.
+The Post-Synthesis Hierarchical View (Netlist Viewer - Hier) is a hierarchical view of the netlist after synthesis and after technology mapping to the Microsemi FPGA technology.
+Click the Click on the Canvas to load the 'Hierarchical view' in Nelist Viewer - Hier window to display this view.
+The Chip Planner loads the netlist into the system memory and displays it in this window.